EngineerBetter/engineerbetter-hugo/content/blog/increasing-concourse-container-limits.md

 Description: Get the very latest updates about recent projects, team updates, thoughts and industry news from our team of EngineerBetter experts.
 ---

-Concourse runs all pipeline processing inside containers.
-This allows users to customise the base image to their specific job as well as providing isolation between workloads for security and repeatability.
-However, managing all these containers can be challenging, so Concourse implements some **container limit** configuration to control what happens when pipelines get a little busy.
-But just how necessary are these limits and should you change them?

-## Defaults
-Concourse uses the same default provided by the [garden-runc-release](https://github.com/cloudfoundry/garden-runc-release) of 250 containers maximum per-worker.
-Historically, Garden has mainly been used in [Diego](https://docs.cloudfoundry.org/concepts/diego/diego-architecture.html) for running user workloads in Cloud Foundry where features such as disk quotas are an important part of the platform.
-To implement these disk quotas, fixed-size loop devices were used which are limited to 255 by the kernel itself.
-Things have moved on since then and Garden now uses an overlay + xfs approach to disk quotas, removing the need for the 255 limit.
-Diego continues to use this old default due to **not needing to increase the limit** and thus **not having tested beyond 250 containers**.

-## Concourse vs. Diego
-Concourse has a different usage pattern compared to Diego in that Concourse containers are generally short-lived, and when they are running, they're usually doing some work.
-Diego is used for running customer sites as well as background processing which can spend significant periods idle.
-However, **Concourse containers often require less resources** than their Diego counterparts - as a pipeline grows and the number of resources increases, a significant number of the available containers are dedicated to **running cheap resource `check`s** rather than expensive `job`s.
-This is particularly true when jobs are triggered infrequently but resources continue to be checked at a constant rate.
+Concourse runs all pipeline processes inside containers providing isolation, security and customisability.
+By default each Concourse worker allows only 250 containers to run concurrently, leading to the dreaded **`max containers reached`** error message.
+Thankfully this limit can be **increased with two simple flags**.
+How can you do this, _should_ you do this, and why was the limit 250?

 ## Hitting the limit
-Concourse/Garden is quite clear about what is happening when this limit is reached, turning the job orange ("something within Concourse has failed") and providing the error message `max containers reached`.
+Concourse/Garden is quite clear about what is happening when the container limit is reached, turning the job orange (the colour for "something within Concourse has failed") and providing the error message `max containers reached`.

 <figure>
   <img src="/img/blog/container-limits/max-containers.png" class="fit image">